jorrit-de-vries/unity-cloud-build-webhook-for-hockeyapp/README.md

 Notes
 -----

+When running PHP < 5.5, you might want to change the usage of `CURLFile` to prepending the file path with '@'.

 This package doesn't pretend to be the best php code, as writing php is not my daily routine.
 Suggestions for improvement and security are more than welcome.

-The scripts have been tested on a VPS running CentOS 7 with PHP 5.4, and on a domain hosted by MediaTemple, running PHP 5.5.
+The scripts have been tested on a on a domain hosted by MediaTemple, running PHP 7.